SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/create-self-signed-certificates.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/20/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: ae826efe-7558-4007-b255-7dfe5933bbbf
-description: "Learn how to create a new self-signed certificate in Exchange 2016."
+description: "Summary: Learn how to create a new self-signed certificate in Exchange 2016."
 ---

 # Create a new Exchange 2016 self-signed certificate

-Learn how to create a new self-signed certificate in Exchange 2016.
+ **Summary**: Learn how to create a new self-signed certificate in Exchange 2016.

 When you install Exchange 2016, a self-signed certificate that's created and signed by the Exchange server itself is automatically installed on the server.
 However, you can also create additional self-signed certificates that you can use.